 Why this grand building was constructed and when it was first called Broomhill Farm is a bit of a mystery.
 When James Limb of Crich bought it from William Millward of Tibshelf in 1814 it was described as a farmstead on Broom Hill and came with a lot of other named fields totalling 50 acres.
 In 1833 it was advertised for sale as “Brackenfield Hall Farm”.
 The Limb family remained at Broomhill until 1932 when Mr Albert Meers took on the tenancy and his descendants farm there to this day.

 Continue along the path on the right of the field until you reach Millers Lane then turn right up the hill until you reach Green Farm on the left.
-You will find QR plaque 12 on a footpath sign opposite Green Farm.
+You will find QR plaque 12 on a post opposite Green Farm.